DenisGrachev/Ringo-8/README.md

 **Tilemap** support up to **128** unique tiles.
 There is a special **Tiles Loookup Table** which contains information what **Tile** from **TileSet** to draw for **Tile**.
 It's useful for fast tiles animations.
 Check **SIMPLE_TILE_ANIMATION** sample for details.

-There is also support for 256 tile mode, but availabled memory only for 186.
+There is also support for **256 Tiles Mode**, but availabled memory only for **186**.
 It's possible to reduce tile memory size but this breaks cheap vertical tiles animation and vertical parallax become a harder.
 Check **256_TILE** sample for details.

 **TileMap** can be scrolled in the **X** and **Y** direction by changing a variables **tileMapScroll_V** and **tileMapScroll_H**